grafana/tempo/docs/sources/tempo/operations/monitoring.md

 #### Add alerts and rules to Prometheus or Mimir

 The rules and alerts need to be installed into your Mimir or Prometheus instance.
-To do this in Prometheus, refer to the documentation for [recording rules](https://prometheus.io/docs/prometheus/latest/configuration/recording_rules/) and [alerting rules](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/).
+To do this in Prometheus, refer to the [recording rules](https://prometheus.io/docs/prometheus/latest/configuration/recording_rules/) and [alerting rules](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/) documentation.

 For Mimir, you can use `[mimirtool](https://grafana.com/docs/mimir/latest/manage/tools/mimirtool/)` to upload [rule](https://grafana.com/docs/mimir/latest/manage/tools/mimirtool/#rules) and [alert](https://grafana.com/docs/mimir/latest/manage/tools/mimirtool/#alertmanager) configuration.
 Using a default installation of Mimir used as the metrics store for the Agent configuration above, you might run the following: